 - Use comfortable and sturdy hiking shoes that do not hurt but stay intact no matter the intensity of your climb.

 - Wear clothes that are breathable and according to the weather of the day of your hike.
-I recommend you wear thin layers, which gives you the better control over temperature regulation.
+I recommend you wear thin layers, which gives you better control over temperature regulation.

 - Make sure to choose the best hiking pants for your trip (depending on the terrain, weather etc)